 Visual, manual, and cognitive are the three main types of distraction while on the road and behind the wheel.
 Some distractions can include texting while driving, talking on the phone, listening to music, taking your eyes off the road, talking with the passengers in the car, and using the GPS navigation system.

-Although there is widespread knowledge of the risks of distracted driving, accidents are steadily increasing yearly.
+Although widespread knowledge of the risks of distracted driving is widespread, accidents are steadily increasing yearly.

 The main objective of Jake’s Law is to establish a deterrent effect.
 The law follows the theory of implementing stricter consequences to reduce unfavorable activities.
-For example, people are most likely not going to talk on their phones if they know there are severe fines or jail time for such an act.
+For example, people will most likely not talk on their phones if they know there are severe fines or jail time for such an act.

 To successfully bring a negligent case against a distracted driver, the plaintiff must prove that the driver violated the law, the violation caused injuries to the plaintiff, and the injuries sustained are the ones the law was trying to prevent in the first place.
 Jake’s law satisfies the last condition as the law purely exists to prevent injuries from distracted driving, and victims can use Jake’s Law to bring a negligence claim against the distracted driver.

 In Maryland, talking on the phone while driving was already illegal.
 However, with the enactment of Jake’s Law, victims can benefit as the seriousness of this law could bring the jury to have little to no sympathy for the distracted driver.

 Some say this is a step in the right direction.
 Others believe that there is a need for even stricter consequences.
 They argue that lawmakers should take the law even further by requiring negligent drivers to provide their mobile phone data to help law enforcement determine what was happening a few seconds before the accident.